TianyunZ/Interactive-Lab-Hub/Lab 5/README.md

 ![Alt Text](img/tm.png)

+Design:
-Design: It can be used in the smart doorbell with a camera.
+* It can be used in the smart doorbell with a camera.
 The doorbell will notify the house owner who is visiting, any of her friends, family, colleages or a stranger.
+* It can be used to detect if a person is wearing a mask properly.
+And the device can be put at the door, so that when a person comes in the house without a mask, the device will remind her to take one on.

 *Don't forget to run ```deactivate``` to end the Teachable Machines demo, and to reactivate with ```source tmachine/bin/activate``` when you want to use it again.*